XcooBee/example-reactjs-xck-app/README.md

 ## Code

+### init

-The cookie kit component is first used in `App.js` with the `<CookieKit>` tag in `render()`.
+The cookie kit component is first used in `src/components/cookie_kit.jsx` with the `<CookieKit>` tag in `render()`.
+It is initialized in `App.js` via `import CookieKitWrapper from "./components/cookie_kit";`

+### use

 We use a wrapper component in `cookie_kit.jsx` to bundle our example cookie handler logic for the cookies for this site.

-You can use managed cookie declaration instead in your apps and set cookies anywhere.
-See docs for more info on managed cookies.
+If you like for automatic management of cookies you can use managed cookie declarations.
+Otherwise you will have to declare a cookie handler and handle user-responses to cookie consent inquiries.
+See main documentation for further details.

+In this example the cookie handler is referenced with this line in init:
+`cookieHandler={this.onCookieConsentsChange}` in `cookie_kit.jsx`.

 ## Available Commands